Mario Pantaleo: Miracles and life in González Catán

 In 1958 Padre Mario decided to travel to Buenos Aires to study philosophy, an old passion of his.
 He wrote a letter to Antonio Caggiano asking him for the transfer.
 He was put in charge of the Hospital Ferrioviario.
 It was at this time that the legend began as he would cure people at a small apartment in the neighborhood of Floresta.
 People would line up long hours to be seen by the priest from Pistoia.

-With his small savings (but huge dreams), he bought a piece of land in the Gonzales Catan area to build a house and a church.
-Gonzales Catan was then a forgotten place with small houses, but that would change as the years passed.
+With his small savings, he bought a piece of land in the González Catán area to build a house and a church.
+González Catán was then a forgotten place with small houses, but that would change as the years passed.

-Rich and poor would travel to Gonzalez Catan looking for Padre Mario to help cure them.
-There have been hundreds of testimonies during the years including from high profile people like historian Félix Luna, businesswoman María Amalia Lacroze de Fortabat, as well as former Argentine presidents Carlos Menem and Arturo Frondizi.
+Rich and poor would travel to González Catán looking for Padre Mario to help cure them.
+There have been hundreds of testimonies during the years, including from high-profile people such as historian Félix Luna, businesswoman María Amalia Lacroze de Fortabat, as well as former Argentine presidents Carlos Menem and Arturo Frondizi.

-Always having a strong faith, he would say of himself (when healing others) to be a "guitar" to be played by the "guitarist" referring to his relationship with God in which he was only an instrument of God's will.
+When healing others, he would proclaim himself a "guitar" to be played by the "guitarist", referring to him being an instrument of God's will.

 Foundation

-The Obra del Padre Mario foundation is known for its vast community services and social actions developed because of the extraordinary capacity to love of its founder, Padre Mario.
+The Obra del Padre Mario foundation is known for its vast community services and social actions developed because of its founder, Padre Mario's influence.
 Its main areas of action are health, education, the handicapped, the community, culture and sports.